studygolang/gctt-godoc/Source/os/exec/exec.md

 If the command fails to run or doesn't complete successfully, the error is of type *ExitError.
 Other error types may be returned for I/O problems.

-If c.Stdin is not an *os.File, Wait also waits for the I/O loop copying from c.Stdin into the process's standard input to complete.
+If any of c.Stdin, c.Stdout or c.Stderr are not an *os.File, Wait also waits for the respective I/O loop copying to or from the process to complete.

 Wait releases any resources associated with the Cmd.